 The more inviting the game, the more players it attracts, as Derald Wise ’14 learned.
 While Wise was in the Army, he got the chance to put his programming skills to the test.
 “The military was starting to use a First Person Shooter video game called ‘Virtual Battle Space 2,’ to help train soldiers and Marines for combat.
 Though still a relatively new concept, I was offered a job developing scenarios for the military as a game developer,” he said.

 While the experience was invaluable, Wise finally realized he needed a game design degree to further his career.
 He eventually earned his BS in Information Technology with a concentration in Game Design and Development.
 “With this degree, I have been able to get more visibility in the job market, resulting in offers from multiple simulation companies,” he said.

-As Wise's offers heat up, so does the job market.
-In 2015, the global gaming market was worth $74.2 billion, according to SuperData Research.
+As Wise’s offers heat up, so does the job market.
+In 2018, the global gaming market is worth an estimated $137.9 billion, according to Newzoo’s Global Game Market Report.

 Besides using coding skills to create games, computer programmers can use their expertise to develop web sites.
 As is the case of Araxie Yeretsian.

 “I’m a full-time video game designer, freelance web designer, but more importantly, a full-time student at SNHU.
 I enjoy continuing my education and fostering my skills with other designers who are just as driven as I am,” she said.